 - watch the module on Traineeships and Jobs available on ‘Ready, Set, Make the Change!’, a European Solidarity Corps free online course on the HOP platform.

-Read our webpage for the latest information on European Solidarity Corps and the EU transition period.
+Applications are closed.
+Please read our webpage for the latest information on European Solidarity Corps and the EU transition period.